casper-network/docs-archive/economics/index.rst

 *Rewards* (per era) are issued to validators who perform, at their nominal pace, in such a way as to make timely progress on block finalization.
 These rewards are shared with delegators proportionally to their contributions, net of a cut taken by the validator.

-*Evictions* deactivate validators who fail to participate in an era, disabling their bid and suspending their participation until they activate a special entry point in the auction contract.
+*Evictions* deactivate validators who fail to participate in an era, disabling their bid and suspending their participation until they signal readiness to resume particiaption by invoking a special entry point in the auction contract.

 Runtime
 ---------